Mean field, hydrodynamic and graph limits for deterministic interacting particle systems: a survey with quantitative estimates: Proofs

 \subsection{Proof of Theorem \ref{thm_estim_graph_2}}

-The proof is a slight adaptation of the proof of Theorem \ref{thm_estim_graph}.
-We start by establishing \eqref{estim_graph_2_2}.
-Hence, we assume that $G$ is locally $\alpha$-H\"older continuous with respect to $(x,x',\xi,\xi')$ (uniformly with respect to $t$ on any compact).
+The proof is a slight adaptation of that of Theorem \ref{thm_estim_graph}.
+We start by establishing \eqref{estim_graph_2_2}, assuming that $G$ is locally $\alpha$-H\"older continuous with respect to $(x,x',\xi,\xi')$ (uniformly with respect to $t$ on any compact).

-\begin{lemma} Let $i\in\{1,\ldots,N\}$ and $x,x'\in\Omega_i$ be arbitrary.
+\begin{lemma} Let $i\in\{1,\ldots,N\}$ and $x,x'\in\Omega_i^N$ be arbitrary.
 We have